 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-- Avoid cold temperatures and cold objects.
-Cold may cause or worsen some of the common side effects of this medicine.
+- Avoid cold temperatures and cold objects because cold may cause or worsen some of the common side effects of this medicine.
 Do not use ice or drink cold beverages.
-Always wear gloves when touching anything cold, including metal or items in your refrigerator and freezer.
+Always wear gloves when you touch anything cold, including metal or items in your refrigerator and freezer.
 Cover your skin, nose, and mouth if you must go outside in cold weather.
 You may need to wear long sleeves and pants if you are inside an air-conditioned car or room.

-- Check with your doctor right away if you are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
+- Check with your doctor right away if you have burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral or sensory neuropathy.

-- Stop using this medicine and check with your doctor right away if you start coughing, having shortness of breath, or any problems with breathing.
+- Stop using this medicine and check with your doctor right away if you have coughing, shortness of breath, or breathing problems.
 These may be signs of a serious lung disease.

-- This medicine may cause blurred vision or other vision problems.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+- This medicine may cause dizziness, blurred vision, or other vision problems.
+Do not drive, use machines, or do anything else that could be dangerous if you are dizzy or not able to see well.
 If these reactions are especially bothersome, check with your doctor.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.